-We understand this is a stressful time for a lot of families and you have concerns about the completion of the academic year and students ability to receive their SLU college credit from the 1818 Advanced College Credit Program.
+We understand this is a stressful time for a lot of families, and you may have concerns about the completion of the academic year and students' ability to receive their SLU college credit from the 1818 Advanced College Credit Program.
 We are here to assure you that SLU supports you during this time and that students will be eligible to still receive their SLU 1818 college credits.

 The 1818 Program has made investments this summer to ensure there is no disruption of class for students and to ensure faculty have resources to effectively teach online if necessary.
 Some of these improvements include:

 - Invested in making SLU's learning management system (LMS), Canvas, available to schools to use to manage their 1818 course if they do not have an LMS of their own.

 - Provided training on effective online and distance education at the Summer Symposium through SLU's experts in the Distance Education Office.